Alan Trejo Player Props: Rockies vs. Mets

-The Colorado Rockies and Alan Trejo, who went 1-for-2 with an RBI last time out, battle Max Scherzer and the New York Mets at Coors Field, Friday at 8:40 PM ET.
+On Saturday, Alan Trejo (coming off going 3-for-4 with two doubles) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Justin Verlander.
+First pitch is at 9:10 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Marlins.
+In his last appearance, he collected two extra-base hits (3-for-4 with two doubles) against the Mets.

 Alan Trejo Game Info & Props vs. the Mets